-Two of our partners, Mrs. Kelly and Mrs. Riggs, worked together to strategize the veteran’s case in preparation for the Decision Review Officer hearing process which would be soon scheduled.
+Two of our partners, Mrs. Kelly and Mrs. Riggs, worked together to strategize the veteran’s case in preparation for the Decision Review Officer hearing process, which would be soon scheduled.
 After months of following up on the appeal and obtaining letters in support from the veteran’s providers, a hearing date was set.
-Attorney Erika Riggs attended the hearing with the veteran, presenting our theory for an increased evaluation of his PTSD as well as an argument for a Total Disability Rating based on Individual Unemployability.
-Following the hearing, our staff, at Disability Law Group, diligently followed-up on the decision for the veteran, requesting expedited processing due to his age.
+Attorney Erika Riggs attended the hearing with the veteran, presenting our theory for an increased evaluation of his PTSD and an argument for a Total Disability Rating based on Individual Unemployability.
+Following the hearing, our staff at Disability Law Group diligently followed up on the decision for the veteran, requesting expedited processing due to his age.

 Through our many calls to the VA, we discovered that the VA lost the transcript of the hearing.
-Attorney Riggs immediately conducted an additional informal phone conference with the Decision Review Officer, presenting a detailed summary of the testimony obtained during the hearing based on her notes in addition to the arguments supporting the veteran’s claims.
-In less than one month, the decision was issued granting the veteran’s benefits – an increased valuation from 30% to 100% was awarded; the veteran was also granted entitlement to Individual Unemployability, Special Monthly Compensation based on housebound criteria and Dependent’s Educational Assistance.
+Attorney Riggs immediately conducted an additional informal phone conference with the Decision Review Officer, presenting a detailed summary of the testimony obtained during the hearing based on her notes and the arguments supporting the veteran’s claims.
+In less than one month, the decision was issued granting the veteran’s benefits – an increased valuation from 30% to 100% was awarded; the veteran was also granted entitlement to Individual Unemployability, Special Monthly Compensation based on housebound criteria and Dependent Educational Assistance.

-If you or a loved one is unable to work full-time due to your medical condition(s), whether you are looking to apply or have already been denied, you can call and speak with one of our attorneys to help you win the benefits you deserve.
-We will fight alongside with you to make sure you receive the benefits you deserve.
+If you or a loved one cannot work full-time due to your medical condition(s), whether you are looking to apply or have already been denied, you can call and speak with one of our attorneys to help you win the benefits you deserve.
+We will fight to ensure you receive the benefits you deserve.
 Call us today to schedule your free consultation.
-866-925-8780.